trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

 Getting started
 ---------------

-First, we grok the package grokkers and import our dependencies:
+First, we import our dependencies:

   >>> import grokcore.view as view
   >>> import megrok.pagetemplate as pt
-  >>> import megrok.pagetemplate.testing
   >>> from grokcore.component.testing import grok, grok_component

-  >>> megrok.pagetemplate.testing.grok('megrok.pagetemplate.meta')

 A complete yet self-explanatory example